Wine Varietal: Chardonnay

 Vegetable oil, for brushing on the grill rack

 Prepare a medium-hot fire in a charcoal grill with a cover, or preheat a gas grill to medium-high.

 To make South Beach Black Bean Spread, in the bowl of a food processor combine black beans, pickles, garlic, rum, lime juice, and mayonnaise; process until well combined.
 Refrigerate until serving.

 To make Grilled Tomatoes, brush tomato with oil.
 Place on grill for 2 minutes per side.
 Remove from grill.

-To make the patties, combine the pork, chicken stock, cumin, oregano, salt, and pepper in a large bowl.
+To make the patties, combine the pork, mayonnaise, chicken stock, cumin, oregano, salt, and pepper in a large bowl.
 Handling the meat as little as possible to avoid compacting it, mix well.
 Divide the mixture into 6 equal portions and form the portions into patties to fit the buns.

 Brush the grill rack with vegetable oil.
 Place the patties on the rack, cover, and cook, turning once, just until done, about 4-5 minutes on each side for medium.
-During the last few minutes of cooking, top the burgers with a slice of Swiss and equal Manchego cheese and place the buns, cut side down, on the outer edges of the rack to toast lightly.
+During the last few minutes of cooking, top the burgers with a slice of Swiss and equal amounts of Manchego cheese and place the buns, cut side down, on the outer edges of the rack to toast lightly.

 Makes 6 burgers.